Pediatric Hypocalcemia

 Early onset neonatal hypocalcemia

-Early neonatal hypocalcemia, which occurs within 48-72 hours of birth, is most commonly seen in preterm and very low birth weight infants, infants asphyxiated or depressed at birth, infants of diabetic mothers, and the intrauterine growth restricted infants.
+Early neonatal hypocalcemia, which occurs within 48-72 hours of birth, is most commonly seen in preterm and very low–birth weight infants, infants asphyxiated or depressed at birth, infants of diabetic mothers, and the intrauterine growth–restricted infants.
 The mechanisms underlying hypocalcemia caused by these conditions are as follows:

-• Intrauterine growth restriction: Infants with intrauterine growth restriction may develop hypocalcemia because of decreased transplacental passage of calcium.
-In addition, decreased accretion is present if they are delivered preterm or have experienced perinatal asphyxia as a result of placental insufficiency.
+• Intrauterine growth restriction - Infants with intrauterine growth restriction may develop hypocalcemia because of decreased transplacental passage of calcium; in addition, decreased accretion is present if they are delivered preterm or have experienced perinatal asphyxia as a result of placental insufficiency

 Late-onset neonatal hypocalcemia